buildpacks/rfcs/text/0000-best-practices-and-guidelines.md

 # Alternatives
 [alternatives]: #alternatives

+## Create a new repository

+The guidelines and best-practices could be a separate repository under the buildpacks organization.
+This would allow the guidelines and best-practices to have a different review and approval process for the `guidelines`.

+## Extend the spec

 Have an extension to the spec that contains a list of `SHOULD`s and `MAY`s that capture the guidelines.
+This may however confuse users and may tie up something like the `spec` which is not geared towards end-users to `guidelines` which are supposed to be.

 # Prior Art
 [prior-art]: #prior-art